jacopoMauro/dm874/final_project_guidelines.md

 ## Discussion

 The students will have an oral discussion to clarify some points on the project.
-The discussion will be structured as a 10 minutes demo presentation and a 10-20 minutes of questions and answers.
+The discussion will be structured first as a group presentation for a demo of the developed project.
+This group discussion is then followed by a 10 minutes individual questions and answers session.